whites11/cough-button/README.md

 During startup, the deamon:

-- looks for a supported serial device to listen inputs from and to port status to
+- looks for a supported serial device to listen inputs from and to post the microphone muted status to.
 - connects to pulseaudio via DBUS, setting the mute status and getting notifications about state changes.

 The LED of the external device is updated to reflect in near-realtime the muted status of the default source of the system.